cristianpalomino/solvent-mcp-server/README.md

 # Solvent MCP Server

-MCP (Model Context Protocol) server for Solvent - Personal Finance Manager.
+A dynamic MCP (Model Context Protocol) server for Solvent - Personal Finance Manager.
 This allows Claude to interact with your Solvent data through natural language.

+## Architecture

+This MCP server uses **dynamic tool discovery**:

+1. On startup, fetches API metadata from `GET {SOLVENT_API_URL}/api/v1/meta`
+2. Dynamically generates MCP tools from the metadata
+3. When tools are called, proxies requests to the actual API endpoints

+This means the tools are always in sync with the API—no manual updates needed when the API changes.

 ## Features